-Live reloading will update your page whenever Polypane detects a change on your file system.
+Live reloading will automatically update your page (in-place, or with a page reload) whenever Polypane detects a change on your file system.
 In the configuration panel, select a directory and check the events you want to respond to.
 When live reloading is active, you'll see a lightning bolt ( ) next to the reload icon.

 Live reloading will automatically try to replace the CSS, images and background images in your site without a page refresh.
 If it can't find a match, or if you're updating another type of file, the page is reloaded.